 The 170 S was released in May 1949, initially sharing the chassis number of the W136 170 V, and closely resembled it.
 However, in several respects it was more directly a development from the six cylinder Mercedes-Benz 230 which the company had produced, albeit in small numbers, between 1938 and 1943.
 The first 170 S upgrade occurred in January 1952, being further distanced from the 170 V with its own chassis number W191.
 Mercedes' introduction a year earlier of the 2.2 liter six cylinder M180 engined Mercedes-Benz W187 luxury 220 model, positioned between the 170 S and the company flagship 3.0 liter Mercedes-Benz W186 Adenauer tourers undermined the four cylinder 170 S's luxury niche.
 With the arrival of the all-new 1.8 liter Mercedes-Benz W120 180 "Ponton" in 1953 the 170 S was discontinued and a 170 S-V employing the 170 S' larger engine but the 170 V's slightly smaller body was introduced.
 It ceased production in 1955.

 This exceptionally well restored example is in all around great condition, if not show quality in every respect.
-The paint is in excelletn condtion, the interior is in excellent condition, the brightwork is in excellent condition, the engine is ncely detailed, it runs and drives quite well, there is really nothing wrong with the car with the exception of the broken hood mascot- which we are attempting to source.
+The paint is in excellent condtion, the interior is in excellent condition, the brightwork is in excellent condition, the engine is nicely detailed, it runs and drives quite well, there is really nothing wrong with the car- its a turn key example ready for anything one wishes to do with it

 Here we have a very affordable entry into the rarified world of Vintage Mercedes Benz ownership.